 "Where were you?"
 Reflecting on 9/11, 20 years later

-Like so many, I’ve been trying to gather my thoughts and find the words to process the 20th anniversary of 9/11.
-I was 17.
 It was the second day of my junior year of high school on the Upper East Side of Manhattan.
 I was in the library with little to do as the semester had only started the day before.
 Around 9am, my friend and I noticed teachers run-walking one-by-one into the library’s AV room, the only place in school with a network television feed.
 Then the teachers started coming in pairs.
 Something was wrong.
 We heard a teacher whisper, “Apparently, a plane crashed into the World Trade Center!”
 Yeah, right.
 I thought.
 That’s ridiculous…

-The next thing I remember is lining the hallway around 10:30, waiting with my sister for our mom to pick us up.
+The next thing I remember is students lining the hallway around 10:30, waiting with my sister for our mom to pick us up.
 Traffic was heavy.
 Cell phone service was spotty.
 And large parts of the city were on lockdown because no one knew what was happening.
 My mom ultimately had to park on the Upper West Side and traverse Central Park on foot.
 I remember walking back across Central Park around noon and having to leave the car in midtown, as the city was completely shutdown to traffic below 42nd Street.
 My dad met us and we walked the last mile home.

-The sadness and fear that day were overwhelming.
-But they were quickly coupled with pride and hope.
-In the week following the attack, the city came together.
-It’s impossible to describe, but I was so proud to be a native New Yorker in the months after the attack.
+The sadness and fear that day were overwhelming and are still impossible to put into words.
+But those feelings were quickly coupled with pride and hope.
+In the week(s) following the attack, the city came together.
+Another phenomenon that’s utterly indescribable.
+As quickly as the devastation became a part of the city’s narrative, so too did the community-building, the gathering, the reinforcement of being so proud to be a native New Yorker.

 “Goodbye Bill,” Jennifer Bartlett, image from The New York Times